uva-peirce-cottler-lab/nanox/README.md

 ## Analysis
-11. Click calculate and ratiometric image will be calculated and displayed as heatmap image and average value is displayed in textbox below.
-Fraction of pixels used will also be displayed as a portion of ROI (or entire image if no ROI is set).
+11. Click calculate and ratiometric image will be calculated and displayed (see below).
 Pixels without sufficient signal in both channels are eliminated because low signal makes ratios unreliable.
 12. If an region of interest is needed, slick select ROI and define a polygon that encapusulates the wound, left click to add polygon verticies, right click to close polygon.
 Click calculate again to calcualte ratometric value in ROI.
 13. If the range of the ratiometric values need to be changed, use the slider on the right side of the ratiometric image.
 14. Save data if needed.